browserengineering/book/book/animations.md

 say "please cache this surface".
-And there is---keep around a `skia.Surface` object across multiple raster-and-draw executions and use the `draw` method on the surface to draw it into another canvas.^[Skia will keep alive the rastered content associated with the `Surface` object until it's garbage collected.]
+And there is---keep around a `skia.Surface` object across multiple raster-and-draw executions and use the `draw` method on the surface to draw it into another canvas.^[Skia will keep alive the rastered content associated with a `Surface` object until it's garbage collected.]
 In other words, we'll need to do the caching ourselves.
 This feature is not built into Skia itself in a trivial-to-use form.